 All purchases from new federal awards and incremental funding to existing awards must comply with Uniform Guidance requirements outlined in Title 2 of the Code of Federal Regulations, Subtitle A, Chapter II, Part 200.
-The following procedures will be incorporated and in addition to the latest Herkimer County Purchasing Policy adopted February 6, 2023.
+The following procedures will be incorporated and in addition to the Herkimer County Purchasing Policy.